PyVRP/PyVRP/docs/source/dev/contributing.rst

 Setting up Github Codespaces
 ----------------------------

-If you are having trouble building PyVRP from source or setting up your local development environment, you can try to build PyVRP with GitHub Codespaces.
+If you are having trouble building PyVRP from source or setting up your local development environment, you can try to build PyVRP online, using GitHub Codespaces.
-Github Codespaces allows you to create the correct development environment right in your browser, reducing the need to install local development environments and deal with incompatible dependencies.
+Github Codespaces allows you to create a development environment right in your browser, removing the need to install local development environments and deal with incompatible dependencies.

-To setup Github Codespaces, go to the `GitHub website <https://github.com/PyVRP/PyVRP>`_ and click on the green button.
+To launch Github Codespaces, go to the `repository <https://github.com/PyVRP/PyVRP>`_ and click on the green button.
 Select the Codespaces tab and click on the `+` icon to create a Codespaces environment.
 This environment is configured with all necessary dependencies to build PyVRP.
-Once installed, you can follow the relevant parts of the PyVRP documentation to build, develop and contribute to PyVRP.
+Once installed, you can follow the relevant parts of the local installation above to build, develop and contribute to PyVRP.
-For more information on Github Codespaces, see the `documentation <https://docs.github.com/en/codespaces>`_.
+For more information about Github Codespaces, see the `documentation <https://docs.github.com/en/codespaces>`_.

 Building the Python extensions